The protocol layer that makes autonomous AI reviewable before it acts.

 Research, standards, and assurance collaborators

-Groups working on formal verification, identity, admissibility, and cryptographic proof paths for agentic systems.
+Researchers and standards bodies working on formal verification, identity, and cryptographic proof for agentic systems.

 Secure your